Esri/arcgis-runtime-samples-android/kotlin/authenticate-with-oauth/README.md

 1. If the user authenticates successfully, the private layers will display in the map.

 ## Access token security
 The user's access token should be treated with the utmost of security, and as such, we do not recommend storing the user's Access Token in SharedPreferences as SharedPreferences are not encrypted.
-We have created this sample to highlight the use of our APIs.
+We have created this sample to highlight the use of the ArcGISRuntime API.
 Please use the Android keystore provider where available: https://developer.android.com/training/articles/keystore#UsingAndroidKeyStore

 ## Relevant API